This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-There are great views into the dam and you can take a your if you like.
+There are great views of the dam and you can take a tour if you like.
 We skipped the tour.

-St George in southeastern Utah is one of those places in Utah that is a great jumping off point for some outstanding natural beauty.
+St George in southwestern Utah is one of those places in Utah that is a great jumping-off point for some outstanding natural beauty.

 We didn’t even scratch the surface and would like to return another time to visit many other places in Southern Utah.

-Our 7 year old Savannah claimed the Red Cliffs Nature Trail in the Red Cliffs National Recreation Area as the one of the most FUN hiking trails of our USA road trip.
+Our 7-year-old Savannah claimed the Red Cliffs Nature Trail in the Red Cliffs National Recreation Area as one of the most FUN hiking trails of our USA road trip.

 This trail starts from the Red Cliffs Campground and hikes up to a slot canyon, the fun part scrambling up rocks beside the river and navigating around the small cliff side using the small footholds and a rope to stop you from plunging into the icy water.